 Now Mia was really surprised.
 “Of course…… I didn’t know the police ever visited people socially when they were involved in a case.
 But thank you for coming by.”

 The detective shrugged and pulled up a chair.
-“Well, it’s my own time to do what I want with.
-The thing is, I’ve been worried about you, so it is so good to find you improving.”
+“Well, it’s my own time.
+I can do what I want.
+The thing is, I’ve been worried about you, so it is good to find you improving.”
 A student of human behavior, Baker couldn’t help noticing that the patient seemed anxious as if something was on her mind.

 Almost on cue, Mia’s expression grew serious.
 “I know you’re not on duty, Detective, but since you’re here could I ask you a question?”